🎉

 There are several key forms of intellectual property protection:

-• Copyrights: Cover original creative works like books, music, artwork, and digital content (including product designs).
+• Copyrights: Cover creative work like books, music, art, and digital designs.

-Most creators and businesses will commonly interact with copyrights, trademarks, and design rights when creating products, branding, or custom artwork.
+Most creators use copyrights, trademarks, and design rights when making products or artwork.

 Why is intellectual property protected?